DeMars-DMC/DeMars-DMC/docs/using-demars.md

       "genesis_time" : "0001-01-01T00:00:00Z"
     }

-Update the `genesis.json` in `~/.tendermint/config`.
-Copy the genesis file and the new `priv_validator.json` to the `~/.tendermint/config` on a new machine.
+Update the `genesis.json` in `~/.Demars-DMC/config`.
+Copy the genesis file and the new `priv_validator.json` to the `~/.Demars-DMC/config` on a new machine.

-Now run `tendermint node` on both machines, and use either `--p2p.persistent_peers` or the `/dial_peers` to get them to peer up.
+Now run `Demars-DMC node` on both machines, and use either `--p2p.persistent_peers` or the `/dial_peers` to get them to peer up.
 They should start making blocks, and will only continue to do so as long as both of them are online.

-To make a Tendermint network that can tolerate one of the validators failing, you need at least four validator nodes (e.g., 2/3).
+To make a Demars-DMC network that can tolerate one of the validators failing, you need at least four validator nodes (e.g., 2/3).

 Updating validators in a live network is supported but must be